smtexas99/Intro/README.md

-## Some examples of AI / Machine Learning projects
+## Examples of AI / Machine Learning projects

 ### 1. Identifying Malware:
 Using: